oemof/oemof-solph/doc/installation_and_setup.rst

   pip install oemof

-If you do not yet have pip installed, see section "Required Python packages" below for further help.
+If you do not yet have pip installed in your python environment, see section :ref:`additional_packages_Linux` below for further help.

 Using Linux repositories to install Python
 ---------------------------------------------